 DeepSeek AI

 Strong mathematical and code reasoning on benchmarks; open-weight models available for self-hosting.
 Opaque privacy; banned in some countries.
 Best for sandboxed experimentation only.
+Concerned about AI’s impact on software development?
+Learn more in will AI replace programmers.

 Your Next Move